-IfJ offers trainings to Liaison and Diversion workers and keenly support this initiative.
+IfJ offers trainings to Liaison and Diversion workers and keenly supports this initiative.

-JUSTICE uses professional and cross-party expertise to make up working parties which guide and support particular projects.
+JUSTICE uses professional and cross-party expertise to form working parties which guide and support particular projects.
 IfJ contributed to the Mental Health and Fair Trial working party and report.
 Following this, there has been on going discussion between JUSTICE and IfJ on a number of projects.

-IfJ is in communication with Advicenow and plan to develop further links.
+IfJ is in communication with Advicenow and we plan to develop links further.
 Advicenow is an independent website run by Law for Life.
 It provides accurate, up-to-date information on rights and the law.

-They believe that everyone should have access to good quality information to help them understand their legal issue or situation and enable them to deal with it effectively.
+They believe that everyone should have access to good quality information in order to help them understand their legal issue or situation, and enable them to deal with it effectively.

-They aim to achieve this by doing three things:
+Advicenow aim to achieve this by taking on things major tasks:

 - bringing together the best internet information on law-related issues and making it available through an internet search.

-- by producing Action Guides providing practical guidance on how to deal with law-related issues.
+- producing Action Guides that provide practical guidance on how to deal with law-related issues.

-- to campaign to improve the quality of available legal information by stimulating debate about the need for information and by producing resources and training for those engaged in work.
+- campaigning to improve the quality of available legal information by stimulating debate about the need for information, and by producing resources and training for those engaged in work.

-IfJ was invited by National Society for the Prevention of Cruelty to Children (NSPCC) to join in the discussions during and following the publication of ‘Falling Short’, published in 2019 by Joyce Plotnikoff and Richard Woolfson.
+IfJ was invited by National Society for the Prevention of Cruelty to Children (NSPCC) to join in discussions during and following the publication of ‘Falling Short’, published in 2019 by Joyce Plotnikoff and Richard Woolfson.
 The report focused on young witness policy and practice in England and Wales.
-IfJ was able to contribute by giving examples of practice and experience of our work.
+IfJ was able to contribute to the report by giving examples of practice and experience of our work.

-In 2009, a report was published examining how well government policy and practice guidance met the needs of young witnesses in England and Wales (Plotnikoff and Woolfson, 2009).
+In 2009, a report was published examining how effectively government policy and practice guidance met the needs of young witnesses in England and Wales (Plotnikoff and Woolfson, 2009).

-Equality and Human Rights Commission (EHRC) aim to stand up for freedom, compassion and justice and their work is driven by a simple belief, if everyone gets a fair chance in life, we all thrive.
+Equality and Human Rights Commission (EHRC) aim to stand up for freedom, compassion and justice.
+Their work is driven by a simple belief: if everyone gets a fair chance in life, we all thrive.

-The current Inquiry: 'Does the criminal justice system treat disabled people fairly?' is looking at what more can be done to identify and meet the needs of vulnerable defendants or accused.
+Their recent Inquiry 'Does the criminal justice system treat disabled people fairly?' investigated what more can be done to identify and meet the needs of vulnerable defendants or accused.
 IfJ have joined roundtable discussions and participated in interviews and surveys to assist the inquiry by sharing experiences of their work with vulnerable defendants.
 You can read the full report here.